bytemaster/bytemaster.github.io/_posts/2014-12-29-The-Socialist-Justice-System.md

 ## Justice in a Free Society

 This blog post would get entirely too long if I attempted to propose solutions to the current system here.
-I just wanted to point out that we need to find a free market approach to justice so we can all start saving hundreds of billions of dollars per year waisted to socialist inefficiency.
+I just wanted to point out that we need to find a free market approach to justice so we can all start saving hundreds of billions of dollars per year wasted to socialist inefficiency.
 A solution exists and BitShares is laying the foundation.
 Stay tuned for more details on how it all might work.